Location

 Research

-The DREAM lab at the University of Arkansas, under the direction of Dr. Ana Bridges, conducts research related to understanding barriers historically excluded, exploited, underrepresented, and minoritized groups and other vulnerable and underserved populations face when trying to access care for mental health problems.
+The DREAM lab at the University of Arkansas, under the direction of Dr. Ana Bridges, conducts research related to understanding barriers vulnerable and underserved populations face when trying to access care for mental health problems.
 Although much of the work done by lab members focuses on Latinx populations, especially immigrants and first generation Latinxs, work with other underserved populations such as incarcerated women or rural residents fits well within the scope of the lab.

-The American Psychological Association and National Institutes of Health have noted that health disparities among Latinxs and other minoritized groups contribute to increased rates of morbidity and mortality, cost the US government and taxpayers money not only in paying for expensive services such as emergency room visits for uninsured and underinsured populations but also in the workplace by decreasing workers' productivity.
+The American Psychological Association and National Institutes of Health have noted that health disparities contribute to increased rates of morbidity and mortality, cost the US government and taxpayers money not only in paying for expensive services such as emergency room visits for uninsured and underinsured populations but also in the workplace by decreasing workers' productivity.
 Furthermore, health disparities negatively impact mental health.

 Therefore, the DREAM lab focuses on discovering factors that can reduce health disparities by conducting research to understand:

-• the structural, economic, environmental, and psychological factors that relate to the development and course of mental disorders in minoritized and underserved populations;
+• the structural, economic, environmental, and psychological factors that relate to the development and course of mental disorders in populations that experience disparities;

 • the decision to seek help for mental disorders; and